 Also reminder to sign up for our newsletter!
 You’ll be emailed a FREE copy of our Body Image Workbook.
 Scroll down to the bottom of this page to sign up.

-Myth: Body Positivity and Positive Body Image are the same
+1) Myth: Body Positivity and Positive Body Image are the Same Thing

 Let’s start out with some basic definitions so we can understand the difference between “body positivity” and “positive body image.”